Dark Mode

 Adjustment of status allows you to:

-• Apply for a Green Card based on your marriage to a U.S. citizen
+• Apply for a Green Card based on your marriage to a U.S. citizen.

 • Stay with your spouse in the U.S.

-• Work while your case processes
+• Work while your case is processed.

 Marrying a U.S. citizen allows you to file Form I-130 and I-485 together, a process known as concurrent filing, since there are no visa number limitations for immediate relatives of U.S. citizens.